ontouchstart/cloudflare-page/src/multiple_modules_wasm.md

-# More general WASM filters
+# Multiple Modules in WASM

 This page and all the code it runs are in one page.
-You can view [the source code](https://github.com/ontouchstart/cloudflare-page/blob/master/src/more_general_wasm_filters.md).
+You can view [the source code](https://github.com/ontouchstart/cloudflare-page/blob/master/src/multiple_modules_wasm.md).

+This is a reimplementation of [Multiple Modules (JS)](multiple_modules_js.html) where the filter computation is done in WASM.

 ## Output
 <canvas id="canvas"></canvas>